Assess your work/life balance

 So, how many of us are aware of this neglect, and how easy is it to recognise when our work/life balance is unhealthy?

-Common signs of an unhealthy work/life balance
+Common signs of a poor work/life balance

 Whether you’re a graduate starting your first full-time job or the CEO of a company, your work/life balance matters.

 It can be difficult to know what's a small bump in the road, or if there's a bigger problem contributing to your overall stress levels.
-While everyone reacts to pressure differently, there are some common signs of stress that may indicate a poor work/life balance:
+While everyone reacts to pressure differently, there are some common signs of stress that may indicate a bad work/life balance:

 Tiredness

 If you’re lacking sleep because you're checking your emails late at night or waking up during the night worrying about your to-do list, there may be a problem.
 Perhaps you’re waking up tired, despite getting your full eight hours.
-A constant feeling of tiredness (no matter how many hours of sleep you get) is a sign that your brain needs a break.
+A constant feeling of tiredness (no matter how many hours of sleep you get) could be a sign that your brain needs a break.

 Experiencing aches and pains